ankraft/onem2m-extract-attributes/README.md

 > ```python3 src/extractAttributes.py *.docx --list```

-This output could be to much when one only wants to check for duplicates.
-Therefore, the following command can be used to list only the duplicate definitions on the screen.
+This output could be too much when one only wants to check for duplicates.
+Therefore, the following command can be used to list only duplicate definitions on the screen.
+This will list the attributes that have been defined multiple times as well as, in a separate table, the attributes for which multiple short names have been defined.

 > ```python3 src/extractAttributes.py *.docx --list-duplicates```

-The following command is similar to the previous command, except that in addition it generates a CSV file *duplicates.csv* in the output directory.
+The following command is similar to the previous command, except that in addition it generates the CSV files *duplicates.csv* and *duplicates_shortnames.csv* in the output directory.

 > ```python3 src/extractAttributes.py *.docx --list-duplicates --csv```
 <br/>